4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

 The data index can be synced during download by setting the ``index_sync`` flag to ``True`` and providing a suitable ``tolerance`` limit.
 Neighboring datapoints are then merged together at a 'common' index.
-The common index is set to the smallest index of the neighboring datapoints.
+The common index will be the smallest index of the neighboring datapoints.
 The tolerance describe the expected spacing between neighboring datapoints to merge.